benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 - Credentials (Username and Password, Integrating with external APIs, etc…)
 - WebAuthn (Passkeys, etc…)

-### Process Overview
+### Framework Overview

 NextAuth provide the whole Auth framework structure.
 Your project will configure your authentication by using this structure.
 How to configure your authentication? `auth.config.ts` and `auth.ts` are the files you need to configure.

-For example,
+For example signin process:
+- NextAuth frameword provide `signin` function.
 - To signin your users, make sure you have at least one authentication method setup.
-You then need to build a button which will call the `signin` function from your `Auth.js` framework package.
+- For example use username and password or other external authentication mechanisms, we need to setup `Auth.js` use the `Credentials` provider.
 - Once a user is logged in, You can get the session object: `const session = await auth()`.
 Then you can get user information, you can protect the routes.

 ## NextAuth Setup